syrop/syrop.github.io/_posts/2019-04-01-asynctask.markdown

 ## The project

-The project I use in this example is called - appropriately - [AsyncTask][asynctaksk].
+The project I use in this example is called - appropriately - [AsyncTask][asynctask].
 It is a copy of my project [MyApplication][myapplication], with all its history wiped, and with some extension functions copied from [Victor-Events][events].

 ## The ViewModel